Loch Ness Monster: Searching for the Loch Ness Monster (2003)

+Adrian Shine and Kongsberg Maritime (2016)

+Adrian Shine of The Loch Ness Project and VisitScotland supported a survey of the Loch using an underwater robot operated by Kongsberg Maritime.
+While investigating the depths of the loch, they found the resting place of a Nessie prop created for Billy Wilder's 1970 film The Private Life of Sherlock Holmes.
+Wally Veevers had designed the prop initially with a neck and two humps but Wilder disliked the humps and ordered them removed.
+This change altered the buoyancy and the prop promptly sank into the loch during a filming test.

 DNA survey (2018)

 An international team consisting of researchers from the universities of Otago, Copenhagen, Hull and the Highlands and Islands, did a DNA survey of the lake in June 2018, looking for unusual species.
 The results were published in 2019; no DNA of large fish such as sharks, sturgeons and catfish could be found.
 No otter or seal DNA were obtained either, though there was a lot of eel DNA.
 The leader of the study, Prof Neil Gemmell of the University of Otago, said he could not rule out the possibility of eels of extreme size, though none were found, nor were any ever caught.
 The other possibility is that the large amount of eel DNA simply comes from many small eels.
-No evidence of any reptilian sequences were found, he added, "so I think we can be fairly sure that there is probably not a giant scaly reptile swimming around in Loch Ness", he said.
+No evidence of any reptilian sequences were found, he added, "so I think we can be fairly sure that there is probably not a giant scaly reptile swimming around in Loch Ness".

+High-Tech 2023 90th Anniversary Search

+In August 2023, a weekend of high-tech searching was done in observance of the 90th anniversary of the 1933 Aldie Mackay sighting.
+The event was coordinated by Loch Ness Exploration volunteers in collaboration with the Loch Ness visitor’s centre.
+The technology used included "sonar for mapping the loch bed; thermal imaging drones to scan the surface; and hydrophones (underwater microphones)" which did record some sounds, but were "probably ducks".
+Despite a large turnout of searchers onsite and hundreds more viewing Internet livestream cameras pointed at the loch, there were no conclusive sightings.